Quantum Vacuum Fluctuations in a Chromomagnetic-like Background: Introduction

-The complexity of the QCD vacuum has been little explored in the Casimir effect topic.
-The works on this theme practically covers only the bag model for the nucleon structure \cite{Milton1,Milton2,Milton3,Milton4,Mostepanenko3}.
-Therefore, there is a gap in which concerns this subject and for that reason it is necessary to study the Casimir effect in the realm of the QCD vacuum.
-In the present paper we intend to contribute in that direction, and in order to do this we will calculate the vacuum energy of vectorial perturbations of the SU(2) Y-M field in a chromomagnetic background field and in the configuration of the colorless parallel plates, under Dirichlet and twisted boundary conditions (b.c.).
-The procedure consist of summing zero-point energies using the results obtained in \cite{Nielsen} by solving the linearized equations of motion, and we regularize the found energy by the zeta function approach.
-Then we analyze the behavior of the Casimir energy in both the weak and strong coupling regimens.
-In the first case, we will show that it is necessary to introduce a massive field in the perturbations and in the second one we will evaluate the contribution of the stable part of the regularized energy without taking into account the mass of the perturbations, and then the effects of the mass as well as of a compact extra dimension on the stabilization of the Casimir energy as a whole.
-Comparisons with results found in the literature \cite{Cougo,Erdas,Erdas1} for scalar and spinorial fields in the presence of an ordinary magnetic field will be made.

-The paper is organized as follows: in Section 2 we present the general expression for the regularized vacuum energy and discuss the considered regimens.
-In section 3 we discuss the results and present some remarks.
+The complexity of the QCD vacuum structure has been little explored with relation to the Casimir effect.
+The works on this theme practically covers only the bag model for the nucleon structure \cite{Milton1,Milton2,Milton3,Chodos,Bardeen}.
+On the other hand, the possibility of the existence of large scale chromomagnetic fields, at least in the early Universe, demands the investigation of the Casimir effect in such a context, since it also manifests itself as a macroscopic quantum phenomenon.
+In the present paper we intend to contribute in this direction, by calculating the vacuum energy of Abelian vectorial perturbations of the SU(2) Y-M field in a homogeneous chromomagnetic-like background field, submitted to periodic and antiperiodic boundary conditions associated to colorless parallel plates.
+We follow the standard procedure which consists of summing the zero-point energies using the results found in \cite{Nielsen}, and regularizing the obtained energy by the zeta function approach.
+Then we analyze the behavior of the Casimir energy in both the weak and strong coupling regimes.
+In the first case, we will show that only the presence of a third polarization mode in the perturbations yields a Casimir energy that depends on both the chromomagnetic-like field and the coupling constant, which nevertheless implies the gauge symmetry breakdown.
+In the second regime we will show how is the contribution of the stable part of the regularized vacuum energy, and then what are the effects of a compact extra dimension on the stabilization of the Casimir energy as a whole.
+Comparisons with results found in the literature \cite{Cougo,Erdas,Erdas1} for scalar and spinor fields in the presence of an ordinary magnetic field will be made.
+Therefore, the present paper seeks to investigate the effects on the boundaries of the quantum vacuum associated to the Abelian SU(2)Yang-Mills field fluctuations in the chromomagnetic-like background, considering also the presence of nontrivial topologies.
+The paper is organized as follows: in Section 2, we present the general expression for the regularized vacuum energy and discuss the considered regimes.
+In section 3, we discuss the results and present some remarks.